vcato/practical_tdd/README.md

 ## Why This Works

-- **Design freedom:** Draft in any order, explore the API, think ahead
-- **Early regression check:** State II provides a quick check that your fix isn't breaking anything
-- **No false confidence:** State III proves your test can actually fail
-- **Verified fixes:** State IV proves your fix actually works
+- **Low friction:** You don't have to commit to a design before you understand the problem
+- **High confidence:** Code that survives all 4 states has been tested from multiple angles—you've seen it both fail and succeed
-- **No waste:** You keep only the tests you need
+- **No waste:** You keep only the tests that prove something
-- **Confident Refactoring:** Your tests thoroughly check that the behavior works as expected
+- **Safe refactoring:** Once verified, you can restructure freely knowing the behavior is locked in